fm-sys/snapdrop-android/README.md

 **Snapdrop for Android** originally coded by [fm-sys](https://github.com/fm-sys) would like to become a community project.
 I invite your participation through issues and pull requests!
 Also bug reports are very welcome!
 But note that this is **not** the right place to report bugs regarding the **Snapdrop website** which occur independently of this app.

 ### Localization
 We use [Crowdin](https://crowdin.com/project/snapdrop-android) to manage all our translations.
-If you want to contribute, feel free to translate **Snapdrop for Android** into your favorite language.
-If the language you're looking for does not yet exist, just post a note via [Crowdin private message](https://crowdin.com/messages/create/14335754/436610) or add a small comment to [this issue](https://github.com/fm-sys/snapdrop-android/issues/43).
-I will activate the language as soon as possible.
+If you want to contribute, feel free to help translating **Snapdrop for Android** into your favorite language.
+If your language does not yet exist and you want to contribute, please open an issue so we can discuss whether it is worth maintaining translations for that language.

 <p align="center">
   <a href="https://crowdin.com/project/snapdrop-android" rel="nofollow">